osglworks/java-di/doc/getting_start.md

 Bar bar = new Bar(foo);
 ```

 The problem with above code is you hard code the dependency management into your application and it makes it hard to refactor the code when you want to replace the current `Foo` implementation with another `SuperFoo` implementation.
-And if your `Foo` is very complicated object and is expensive to construct but you want to unit test `Bar` then you also introduce unnecessary complexity into unit test.
+And if your `Foo` is a very complicated object and is expensive to construct but you want to unit test `Bar` then you also introduce unnecessary complexity into unit test.

-Now here is how Genie and all other DI solutions handle the case.
+Now here is how Genie and other JSR330 DI solutions handle the case.
 First add `javax.inject.Inject` annotation to your `Bar` class:

 ```java
 class Bar {